giabao/sbt-checkstyle-plugin/README.md

 + `CheckstyleSeverityLevel` change default from `None` to `Some(Error)`
 + Don't call `sys.exit` when `checkstyle.value > 0`
 + Change the way to [Upgrading Checkstyle version](#upgrading-checkstyle-version)
++ Add `autoImport.checkstyleSettings` for using with other configurations such as [Integration tests](#integration-tests)
++ Add `checkstyle / {fork, forkOptions, trapExit, checkstyleHeaderLocation, includeFilter, excludeFilter}` settings